-Line 104 - Enter the total amount of refund eligible tax credits claimed on line 103.
-The retaliatory tax credits, QEZE credit for real property taxes, the brownfield redevelopment tax credit, the remediated brownfield credit for real property taxes, the environmental remediation insurance credit, and the ITC for the financial services industry (if a qualified new business) are the only refund eligible credits.
+Line 102 - Enter the total amount of refund eligible tax credits claimed on line 101.
+The retaliatory tax credits, QEZE credit for real property taxes, the brownfield redevelopment tax credit, the remediated brownfield credit for real property taxes, the environmental remediation insurance credit, the security officer training tax credit, and the ITC for the financial services industry (if a qualified new business) are the only refund eligible credits.